Frequently Asked Questions about Water Fluoridation

 Why is fluoride added to water?

 Fluoride is added to drinking water to prevent dental caries (tooth decay/cavities), a non-waterborne disease.
 Today, there is ample scientific data showing us that swallowing fluoride does very little to decrease or prevent tooth decay.
-Even the oral health division of the Centres for Disease Control acknowledges that fluoride’s main benefit comes from topical contact with the teeth, not from ingestion.

 What type of fluoride is added to our drinking water?